EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 ![](images/BAS22.png)

-After about five weeks of working an exercise, expect a learning plateau where the dog makes little progress or even regresses.
+After about five weeks of working an exercise, expect a \index*{learning plateau} where the dog makes little progress or even regresses.
 Expect this and do not be discouraged.
 Continue your training to overcome this plateau.

 In order to be fair to your dog, training must always proceed through the stages of:  1.
 Introduction (guiding and placement);  2.
 Correction (for not responding);  3.
 Proofing (introducing distractions and expecting obedience in different situations).

-Motivating your basenji to perform the desired exercise uses negative and positive reinforcement, as discussed under discipline.
-Positive reinforcement should be encouraged to the greatest degree while using negative reinforcement sparingly, only after the dog has thoroughly learned the exercise.
+Motivating your basenji to perform the desired exercise uses negative and positive reinforcement, as discussed under discipline.  \index{positive reinforcement}Positive reinforcement should be encouraged to the greatest degree while using negative reinforcement sparingly, only after the dog has thoroughly learned the exercise.

 The repetitive use of placement or guidance is called Pattern Training.
 This technique of guidance/placement and reward is the foundation of teaching a dog a command under most situations.